openfabr/cdf/docs/user-guide/framework-spec.md

 ## Construct Types

-`Constructs` (see definition below) are the building blocks of an infrastructure architecture (defined as an `InfraPlan` below).
+`Constructs` (see definitions below) are the building blocks of an infrastructure architecture (defined as an `InfraPlan` below).
 Each construct must be one of the following types:

 `General`
 : not directly infrastructure related, it defines necessary metadata about the package itself.